 From there, it’s time to evaluate: is there enough here to put something together?
 If so, I can put a track together in a day.
 Sometimes it’s just a matter of taking what exists already and finding the right sounds and layers to create a complete piece.

 Don’t get the wrong idea here, though – the creation and collaboration process isn’t always clean and easy.
 The workflow can be complex depending on what type of information is sent to the producer.
 There are many different workflow scenarios, but here are a few examples:

-- Many times the producer will receive half-done work from a big-name DJ and be asked to clean up and better the existing product rather than starting from scratch, which may be more of a time spend to refine the track.
+- Many times the producer will receive half-done work from a big-name DJ and be asked to clean up and better the existing product rather than starting from scratch, which may be more of a time spent to refine the track.

 - On other occasions, a client may send over examples and ideas of the sound they want.
 The ghost producer will then create a concept of a track for the client, and the process moves from there.
 Feedback is a huge key here, and you can fairly assume there’s a large amount of back and forth happening between the producer and the purchaser here.

 This process is tricky and often times hard to nail down timing for.
 Like I said, if I have everything I need, I can complete a track in a day – but that’s also assuming that all elements are at hand and can be brought into play.

 Perfecting the final product does require your full attention and effort, so after a few hours of work I’ll pause and step away from the production so I can clear my head.
 I’ll come back to it a few hours later to give it a fresh listen and settle with the final mixdown.

 If this is a path you’re interested in embarking down, this is important.
 If you love to make music and enjoy spending your time producing, you’re already halfway there.
 The second half is getting your music out to the masses who are interested in purchasing it.